-LightEdge’s highly trained compliance and security experts take the guesswork out of keeping your business protected.
+LightEdge’s highly-trained compliance and security experts take the guesswork out of keeping your business protected.
 Trust our expertise to ensure you are covered through our security and compliance services, including risk management, information security, audit preparedness, and support.

-LightEdge builds security and redundancy into every detail of our managed storage solutions and service offerings, and our engineers have the know-how to advise you on meeting your compliance requirements, regardless of industry standard.
+LightEdge builds security and redundancy into every detail of our managed storage solutions and service offerings, and our engineers have the know-how to advise you on meeting your compliance requirements, regardless of the industry standard.
 Learn how we can help you with CJIS, FedRAMP, NERC-CIP, and NIST compliance challenges.

 Meet Your New Managed Storage Partner Today!

-What would happen to your mission critical infrastructure and data if a disaster were to hit this very second?
+What would happen to your mission-critical infrastructure and data if a disaster were to hit this very second?
 Are you prepared?
 If not, or if you’re in need of a better disaster recovery solution.
 Thankfully, LightEdge can help.
 Now that modern IT practices have started to blend physical with virtual, and cloud with on-premises, safeguarding your applications and data requires several tools and methods.